dmorilha/netlify/posts/random-number-generator-without-clock.rst

 .. description:
 .. type: text

-How would you do a random number generator on a device with no clock?
+How would you do a random number generator on a device that can't have a clock?
 Baterry Level?